Resident Evil: Death Island

-Resident Evil: Death Island (Note: Known as Biohazard: Death Island (バイオハザード：デスアイランド, Baiohazādo: Desuairando) in Japan) is a 2023 English-language Japanese adult animated biopunk action horror film set in the same universe as the Resident Evil video games.
+Resident Evil: Death Island (Note: Known as Biohazard: Death Island (バイオハザード：デスアイランド, Baiohazādo: Desuairando) in Japan) is a 2023 English-language Japanese adult animated action horror film set in the same universe as the Resident Evil video games.
 It is the fifth installment and fourth film in the animated Resident Evil series, following the 2017 film Resident Evil: Vendetta and the 2021 miniseries Resident Evil: Infinite Darkness, and follows several Resident Evil protagonists as they investigate possible T-virus bioterrorism in San Francisco.
 The film premiered in Singapore on June 22, 2023, before its theatrical release in Japan on July 7, 2023.

 Plot

 In 1998, as the Raccoon City incident begins, the Umbrella Corporation hires a private military firm to help evacuate high-ranking Umbrella executives and government officials.
 The firm deploys Unit 6, but the majority are bitten by zombies; surviving members JJ and Dylan Blake contact headquarters to seek extraction and medical assistance, but are instructed to quarantine and ultimately eliminate their fellow comrades, leaving JJ in disbelief and angering Dylan.
 The pair argue until the infected soldiers attack them and bite JJ, forcing Dylan to kill him.

 Seventeen years later in 2015, Field Operations Support (FOS) Agent Ingrid Hunnigan tasks Division of Security Operations (DSO) agent Leon S. Kennedy with apprehending DARPA researcher and robotics engineer Doctor Antonio Taylor in San Francisco for selling classified information to foreign powers.
 During the briefing, Leon learns Taylor was being hunted by the San Francisco Police Department, but was kidnapped by unidentified assailants in a van.
 Recognizing the van as it passes him, Leon tries to intercept them, but is thwarted by Maria Gomez, a criminal who survived their last encounter the year prior.
 (Note: As depicted in Resident Evil: Vendetta (2017).)
 Meanwhile, Bioterrorism Security Assessment Alliance (BSAA) advisor Rebecca Chambers informs Agent Chris Redfield of twelve deaths from an advanced strain of the T-virus, seemingly forcibly injected into the victims.
 Chris visits his partner Jill Valentine, hoping to stop her from taking part in the operation due to her time under Albert Wesker's mind control and subsequent mental health issues, (Note: As depicted in Resident Evil 5 (2009).) but she refuses.